marcysutton/gatsby-site/content/posts/remote-work-van-life/index.md

 <figcaption>I conducted a technical interview for a marketing manager candidate from the Revelstoke, BC parking lot.</figcaption>
 </figure>

-Having a car for most of my adult life brought with it the freedom to explore for those same active reasons as my friend Jay.
 Snowboarding's been my favorite activity for over 20 years, and having an all-wheel drive vehicle and financial means made that possible.
 As I got more into cycling in my 20's, I yearned to get out on more trips to places I hadn't been before (Moab, Utah, in particular).
 I carried a tent in my car and camped for some of those activities, but admittedly not snow camping–I sleep better when I'm not on the edge of freezing all night.

-There's endless terrain to ride, hike, and explore around the Pacific Northwest, and I realized that to experience it at the pace I wanted (e.g. arrive in a ski area parking lot the night before a big dump of snow), I'd have to invest in a camping vehicle and be willing to skip a few showers.
+There's endless terrain to ride, hike, and explore around the Pacific Northwest, and I realized that to experience it at the pace I wanted (e.g. arrive in a ski area parking lot the night before a big dump of snow), I'd have to invest in a better camping vehicle and be willing to skip a few showers.

 ## Making it work

 While an absolute joy and a privilege, remote work and van life isn't easy.
 First of all, we don't have a toilet inside our current rig.
 Or a shower, though we have a completely different setup on our wish list.
-Currently, I'll look like a hot mess if I try to call into a video meeting after a few days fully off the grid.
+I look like a hot mess if I try to call into a video meeting after a few days fully off the grid.
 I wear hats and don't wear much makeup, but my skin is happier and it's less wasteful anyway.
 We use a lot of hand sanitizer and a portable toilet with a dedicated outdoor tent, but it's way more difficult to use in crappy weather.
 We find places to pay for showers every few days, and bring thong sandals to wear in the shower.

 <div style="display: inline-block; width: 49%;">